publisha/publisha.github.io/pages/editing_ePub.md

 The reason for this error is that InDesign does not export the rules (lines) above or below the paragraphs from the paragraph style settings, and our tex is white so it disappears.

-> **Version alert:** Since InDesign 2015 edition it is possible to use `background Shading` in a paragraph style, so we might us this instead of offsetting a paragraph rule.
+> **Version alert:** Since InDesign 2015 edition it is possible to use `Background Shading` in a paragraph style, so we might us this instead of offsetting a paragraph rule.

 The correction we need to make is in

 `idGeneratedStyles_0.css`

 In our Export Tagging setting we configured the paragraph style called act to use the tag - h1 with a class name of ‘act’.
-We then look for and find this block in the CSS:
+We then look for and find this block in the CSS.

 [![The setting for the paragraph rule that gives a background to the text.](/images/2017/02/editing_ePub/image4.png)](/images/2017/02/editing_ePub/image4.png)